salsify/ember-exclaim/README.md

 ```

 By default, children will inherit the environment of their parent.
 This environment can be overridden by passing a new `env` value as a second parameter to `{{yield}}`, typically obtained by calling `extend` on the base environment (see above).
 Check the implementation of [`each`](tests/dummy/app/components/exclaim-components/each) and [`let`](tests/dummy/app/components/exclaim-components/let) in the demo app for examples of how this can be used.

+## Implementing Helpers

+The [demo app](https://salsify.github.io/ember-exclaim) for this repo contains [a handful of helper implementations](tests/dummy/app/utils/exclaim-helpers) that you can use as a starting point for building your own.

+An ember-exclaim helper implementation is simply a function that takes two arguments, `config` and `env`, which are the same two values described for components above.
+The value returned when this function is called will be the ultimate value of the `{ $helper: ... }` hash in the UI configuration.